Pilot Site in Spotlight: Pori’s Stormwater Tree Solution

 To plant a tree is to believe in greener tomorrow.
 Such is the mindset in the MUSTBE project: planning and creating multi-benefit stormwater treatment solutions is an investment into a environmental-friendlier future of the Baltic Sea region.
 The main goal of the project is to reduce the runoff of harmful substances into the natural waterways.
 Dense urban areas, including rooftops and streets, contribute heavy metals, suspended solids, oil products, nutrients and other stormwater pollutants into the runoff water.

 The City of Pori, located on the West Coast of Finland on the Gulf of Bothnia, has two MUSTBE pilot sites representing different kinds of solutions to stormwater treatment.
-Trees have a major role in the pilot site located in the center of the city.
+Trees have a major role in the pilot site located in the centre of the city.

 The parking area in a high traffic environment has had trees which have not thrived in the environment.
 The purpose of this pilot site’s stormwater treatment solution is to combine green structures and water detention, managing stormwater peaks and reducing the discharge of harmful substances into water bodies.
 The pilot site’s construction work began in September 2024.
-The old trees were cut down and the old concrete layer and topsoil are removed.
+The old trees were cut down and the old concrete layer and topsoil were removed.

 – To build something beautiful, you have to break something first, MUSTBE Project Manager and Civil Engineer Constructor Aleksi Siirtola from City of Pori.